-Prior to joining Jones Day, Eric served as a prosecutor for 16 years, including eight years as an AUSA in the Southern District of New York where he focused on the prosecution of transnational cases involving RICO violations, espionage, money laundering, terrorism, wire fraud, obstruction of justice, and International Emergency Economic Powers Act (IEEPA) violations.
-As part of his terrorism work, Eric handled a high-profile asset forfeiture matter related to Office of Foreign Assets Control (OFAC) sanctions.
-He also litigated issues before the U.S. District Court under the Classified Information Procedures Act (CIPA) during a four-month criminal trial.
+Prior to joining Jones Day, Eric served as a prosecutor for 16 years, including eight years as an AUSA in the Southern District of New York where he focused on the prosecution of cases involving bank and wire fraud, money laundering, obstruction of justice, RICO violations, and International Emergency Economic Powers Act (IEEPA) violations.
+Eric also handled a high-profile asset forfeiture matter related to Office of Foreign Assets Control (OFAC) sanctions.
+During a four-month criminal trial, Eric litigated issues before the U.S. District Court under the Classified Information Procedures Act (CIPA).

-Earlier in his career, Eric served as a trial attorney in the Justice Department and as an Assistant District Attorney in Manhattan.
-In 2010 he left the U.S. Attorney's office for private practice, and in 2015 he re-entered public service as Senior Counsel to the United States Secretary of State where he led the U.S. State Department's response to the Congressional investigation into the attack on an embassy facilities in Benghazi, Libya.
-Eric was lead counsel in more than 30 successful jury trials and as prevailing oral advocate in numerous appeals in the U.S. Court of Appeals for the Second Circuit.
+Earlier in his career, Eric served as a trial lawyer in the Justice Department and as an Assistant District Attorney in Manhattan.
+In 2010 he left the U.S. Attorney's Office for private practice, and in 2015 he re-entered public service as Senior Counsel to the United States Secretary of State where he led the U.S. State Department's response to the Congressional investigation into the attack on embassy facilities in Benghazi, Libya.
+During his 26-year law career, Eric was lead counsel in more than 30 successful jury trials and argued six appeals in the U.S. Court of Appeals for the Second Circuit.

 The following represents experience acquired prior to joining Jones Day.

 Represented a Chinese national charged in the Southern District of New York with various offenses related to an alleged economic espionage scheme and theft of trade secrets from a U.S. university involved in cutting-edge technology research.

 Represented an art dealer who was indicted in the U.S. District Court for the District of Columbia for money laundering offenses arising from art transactions for which he was alleged to have received criminal proceeds.